Recruiting for Your Waiting Children

 Before adding a child to our photolisting, a child must be registered in our databank.
 Remember that choosing a good photograph – one with good lighting that highlights a child’s best qualities – can make all the difference in your recruitment of families.

-More information on how to add a child to the AdoptOntario photolisting is available on page 28 of the AdoptOntario Professional Recruitment Handbook.
+More information on how to add a child to the AdoptOntario photolisting is available in the AdoptOntario Professional Recruitment Handbook.

 5. Feature child in alternative media and update registration